An object which invite us to take a moment to self-reflect, to contemplate .

 “Sometimes the results are very interesting: this was the case of winner Jana Zornik, who realised a sort of reverse kaleidoscope, incorporating a mirror into it, that shows the viewer an image of his or her own eye, encouraging a surprising, total reflection with him or herself.
 The structure looks like a stalactite, and is actually made of several plexiglas parts, fragments of Swatch cases, creatively re-elaborated and upcycled.
 What is prized here is creativity, and ideas that makes the difference, actually, like this one was.
 These ideas are like pure gold, in a reality that is more and more uniformed, in which fashion culture and the courage to be different are missing.”

 Francesca Zaccagnini for The Blonde Salad, 2016

-Creative & art direction: Kairos Studio
+Creative & art direction of the movies and editorial pictures: Kairos Studio

 Photography: Cecilia Poupon